Mapping spaces between operads in relation to bimodules: Main statements

-For the proof below, the key step is to find convenient models for the two maps $\alpha$ and $\beta$, and additionally, to show how they can be related via a pair of natural weak equivalences.
+\textbf{Step 2.} To complete the proof, we will find convenient models for the two maps $\alpha$ and $\beta$, and further describe how these can be related via a pair of natural weak equivalences.